 Today in part 1, I want to tell you WHY you would want to go to the trouble of making beef or chicken stock (or turkey, veal, etc.), and I’ll also tell you about all the health benefits.
-In part 2, look for HOW to make it, how to freeze it, etc., along with some great info from Chef Glenn at Red’s on the River.
+In part 2, look for HOW to make it, how to freeze it, etc.

 What’s the big deal with homemade stock?